dotnet/csharplang/proposals/first-class-span-types.md

 list.RemoveAll(toRemove.Contains); // error CS1113: Extension method 'MemoryExtensions.Contains<int>(Span<int>, int)' defined on value type 'Span<int>' cannot be used to create delegates
 ```

-### Conversion from type vs. from expression (answered)

-We now think it would be better if the span conversion would be a conversion from type:

-- Nothing about span conversions cares what form the expression takes; it can be a local variable, a `new[]`, a collection expression, a field, a `stackalloc`, etc.
-- We have to go through everywhere in the spec that doesn't accept conversions from expression and check if they need updating to accept span conversions.
-  Like *better conversion target* ([§12.6.4.7][better-conversion-target]).

-Note that it is not possible to define a user-defined operator between types for which a non-user-defined conversion exists ([§10.5.2 Permitted user-defined conversions][permitted-udcs]).
-Hence, we would need to make an exception, so BCL can keep defining the existing Span conversion operators even when they switch to C# 13
-(to avoid binary breaking changes and also because we use these operators in codegen of the new standard span conversion).

-In Roslyn, type conversions do not have access to Compilation which is needed to access well-known type Span.
-We see a couple of ways of solving this concern:

-1. We make the new conversions only applicable to the case where Span comes from the corelib, which would significantly simplify this space for us.
-   This would mean the rules don't exist downlevel; on the one hand, they already partly have issues downlevel
-   (covariance won't exist downlevel because the helper API doesn't exist).
-   On the other hand, that could affect partners abilities to take them up.
-2. We couple type conversions to a Compilation or look at other ways of providing the well-known type to it.
-This will take a bit of investigation.

-#### Answer

-Go with a third option: match the Span types by their full name.
-Then later check that the type matches the well-known type and report a compile-time error if it does not.
-Although this type selection logic is inconsistent with the rest of the compiler,
-it should not affect the vast majority of users,
-does not break downlevel scenarios, and is straightforward to implement.

 ## Alternatives

 Keep things as they are.